ohdearapp/ohdear-cli/README.md

 ## Contributing

 Thank you for considering contributing to Oh Dear CLI.
-All the contribution guidelines are mentioned [here](CONTRIBUTING.md).
+All contributions are welcome via pull requests.

 You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
 You can also follow the Twitter account for latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro)